Gulf of Mexico: Name

 Among the other languages of Mexico, the gulf is known as Ayollohco Mexihco in Nahuatl, u golfoil México in Yucatec Maya, and golfo yu'un México in Tzotzil.
 Although there is no formal protocol on the general naming of international waters, Gulf of Mexico is officially recognized by the International Hydrographic Organization, which seeks to standardize the names of international maritime features for certain purposes and counts all three countries adjacent to the gulf as member states.

-In a January 2025 executive order, United States president Donald Trump directed federal agencies to adopt the name Gulf of America for the waters bounded by the U.S. (Note: While the executive order specified an area of the U.S. continental shelf "extending to the seaward boundary with Mexico and Cuba", the Geographic Names Information System (GNIS) and the GEOnet Names Server (GNS) were modified to explicitly refer to the gulf as a whole, without distinguishing territorial waters or the continental shelf.)
-Some major online map platforms and several U.S.-based media outlets voluntarily adopted the change, but controversy over the name included Mexican president Claudia Sheinbaum objecting to the declaration.
+In a January 2025 executive order, U.S. president Donald Trump directed federal agencies and the U.S. Board on Geographic Names (BGN) to rename that part of the gulf lying in U.S. territorial waters as the "Gulf of America".
+(Note: While the executive order specified an area of the U.S. continental shelf "extending to the seaward boundary with Mexico and Cuba", the Geographic Names Information System (GNIS) and the GEOnet Names Server (GNS) were modified to explicitly refer to the gulf as a whole, without distinguishing territorial waters or the continental shelf.)
+Some major online map services and several U.S.-based conservative media outlets voluntarily adopted the change for their U.S. users, but otherwise its reach has been limited.
+It did stoke controversy with Mexican president Claudia Sheinbaum and others objecting to the declaration.
+A February 2025 poll by Marquette University found that among 1,018 respondents across the U.S., 71% opposed renaming the Gulf of Mexico and 29% supported the name change.